kokomanu31/template-repo/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes

-### 💡 Additional Context
+### 💡 Additional Context, if any
 <!--
-  Add any other context about the pull request here, like:
+  Add any other context about the pull request here eg.: - Screenshots
-  - Screenshots
   - Logs
   - Examples that might help understand the changes better -->